davenquinn/xenoliths/paper/text/figure-captions.md

 of an enriching fluid.

 ##depth

 Summary of depth constraints for the xenolith samples.
-Depths from Ca-in-olivine geobarometry are plotted against TA98 temperature.
-A series of steady-state conductive geotherms for values of surface heat flow are plotted beneath the data, and the hatched region represents the bounds of the potential xenolith source region assembled from the  Lines show per-sample maximum emplacement depths calculated using the expanded stability of high-chromian spinel [@ONeill1981] with error bars of 0.15 GPa.
+Colored field represent density contours of Monte Carlo error distributions of Ca-in-olivine pressure/TA98 temperature pairs for each sample, accounting for analytical errors and within-sample scatter.
+Plots on the right margin project these distributions along the depth axis.
+Colored, dashed lines show estimates of the maximum spinel stability depth for spinel Cr content matching each sample [@ONeill1981], with imposed error bars of 0.15 GPa.
+The hatched background represents P-T bounds of the potential xenolith source region based on thermobarometry and phase stability.
+Steady-state conductive geotherms for values of surface heat flow $q_0$ are plotted beneath the data, with 80-90 mW/m^2 highlighted as maximum reasonable geotherms for the mantle.
+A dashed box shows the extent of sample temperatures along these geotherms.
 The synthesis of this data suggests that the samples were sourced from ~45--70 km depth.

 ##model_results
 Temperature-depth profiles through the crust and upper mantle